 - Crumb bars: make half of this crumble topping recipe and sprinkle over the filling before baking.

-- Berries: use another one (blackberries or raspberries) or a mix.
+- Berries: use another type, like blackberries or raspberries, or a mix.

 - Blueberry sauce: substitute the fresh or frozen berries for a homemade blueberry topping, or use one from the grocery store.